exercism/website-copy/pages/terms.md

 ### User obligations

-When you access our services, whether registered or not, you become a **User** of our Platform
+When you access our services, whether registered or not, you become a **User** of our Platform.

 As a User, you are solely responsible for ensuring that: